 Parks & Recreation Areas in Maine

 When it comes to exploring Maine’s park and recreation areas, there’s only one difficult decision to make: deciding where to go first.
-Whether you pick a handful of small recreation areas or one or two large ones to explore, you’ll love them all.
+Whether you pick a handful of small recreation areas or one or two large ones to explore, or whether you set out to relax in the parks in Maine, you’ll love them all.

 - A good place to start is exploring one of the 32 state parks here, covering half a million acres of public lands, with unique activities in each.
 Many begin with the 205,000 acre Baxter State Park at the base of Mount Katahdin, or the 92 miles of lakes and rivers known as the Allagash Wilderness Waterway.

-- The national parks and forests of Maine are popular with millions of visitors annually, for good reason.
+- Maine national parks and forests are popular with millions of visitors annually, for good reason.
 The view out over the Atlantic Ocean and Acadia National Park from the top of Cadillac Mountain is one that will stay with you for a lifetime.

 - To the west, the White Mountains National Forest is beloved by skiers in the winter and hikers in every season.
 The 45,000 acres of forest, along with the additional thousands of acres of ski resorts and hiking trails, makes this recreation area a true travel destination.